Top 5 Ways to Pay No Tax on Capital Gains & Dividends

 Long-term capital gains (LTCG), realized when you sell an asset you’ve held for more than a year, and qualified dividends (QD) are a different variety.
 The tax treatment on them can be much more favorable.

 It can also be not so favorable.
-Typically, even though these are a better flavor of payout, you can expect to pay at least 15% on them, and as much as about 37% if you happen to make millions and live in California.
+Typically, even though these taxes are generally lower than income tax, you can expect to pay at least 15% on them, and as much as about 37% if you happen to make millions and live in California.
 How so?

 In addition to the standard 15% tax on LTCG and QD, the following apply: